magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

 ## Solution

-There are several things you might do to try and fix the catalog syncing issues.
+There are several things you might do, depending on the issue you experience.

 ### Sync product data for a specific SKU